Best HBCU Online Colleges 2023

 Salary After Attending: $56,236

 Howard University is a private, federally chartered historically black university in Washington, D.C.
 It was founded in 1867 by Civil War general Oliver O. Howard and is named in his honor.
-The university has both undergraduate and graduate programs in business, education, engineering, law, medicine, and the sciences, among other things.
 Howard University has an undergraduate enrollment reaching almost 7,500 students and a competitive acceptance rate of 39%.
 Of those who are accepted, Howard University graduates about 63% of students, which is higher than the national average.

 Howard University’s online classes are asynchronous, which means that students can do their work whenever they want.
 This allows students to balance their studies with their work and personal commitments.
 The online programs at Howard University are taught by the same faculty who teach on-campus classes, and students have access to the same resources and support services as their on-campus counterparts.